-To be considered for a critical shortage position after retiring, you must:
+To be considered for a bus driver critical shortage position, you must:

 - Be retired from an eligible VRS-covered position.
-Members of the State Police Officers' Retirement System, the Virginia Law Officers' Retirement System and the Judicial Retirement System are not eligible. - Be hired by a Virginia public school division in a designated critical shortage position. - Hold a license for the position by the Virginia Board of Education or per the Code of Virginia. - Have a break in service of at least six consecutive months between your retirement date and the date work begins in the critical shortage position.
-This break in service means not working in any full-time, part-time or volunteer position, including coaching and substitute teaching, with any VRS-participating employer, or working for a contractor with any VRS-participating employer. - Not have retired with a reduced VRS benefit under an early retirement incentive program (ERIP). - Not have retired under the Transitional Benefits Program or the Workforce Transition Act with an enhanced monthly VRS benefit. - Not be on VRS disability retirement. - Not have a prearranged commitment, either verbal or written, with the school division before your retirement date.
+Members of the State Police Officers' Retirement System, the Virginia Law Officers' Retirement System and the Judicial Retirement System are not eligible. - Be hired in a designated bus driver critical shortage position for a Virginia public school division. - · Have a break in service of at least six consecutive months between your retirement date and the date you wish to work in a bus driver critical shortage position.
+This break in service means not working in any full-time, part-time or volunteer position with a VRS-participating employer, or working for a contractor with any VRS-participating employer. - Not have retired with a reduced VRS benefit under an early retirement incentive program (ERIP). - · Not have retired under the Transitional Benefits Program or the Workforce Transition Act with an enhanced monthly VRS benefit. - Not be on VRS disability retirement. - · Not have a prearranged commitment, either verbal or written, with the school division before your retirement date.

-For more information on critical shortage designations and how to apply, visit the Virginia Department of Education website at doe.virginia.gov or contact the school system where you would like to work.
+For more information on critical shortage designations and how to apply, visit the Department of Education website at doe.virginia.gov or contact the school system where you would like to work.